genestack/user-tutorials/source/guide/using-genestack-export_include.rst

 .. image:: images/export2.png
    :align: center

-The application creates an **Export** file that contains a special link to download the selected assays, that is accessible until the corresponding **Export** file is deleted. **Sharing the link** enables your collaborators to download data even if they do not have a Genestack account.
-All the **Export** files are stored in the “Exports” folder.
+The application creates a temporary **Export** file that contains a special link to download the selected assays.

 .. image:: images/export3.png
    :align: center

+**Sharing the link** enables your collaborators to download data even if they do not have a Genestack account.
+The created export file can be removed after some time by the platform.
+It means that the corresponding download link will not be accessible any longer, however the data itself will not be affected.
+All the **Export** files are stored in the “Exports” folder.